waleedsattout/school/README.md

 Manage your students and their marks online.

-This code is using Codeigniter, MD3, Bootstrap and some sample code from Codepen.
+This code is using Codeigniter, MD3, Bootstrap and some pretty stuff from Codepen.

 All of it is free so is this site.